 [b] ever more enlivened by dramatic comebacks.

-Seven-game Series frequency jumped from 25% to 50%.
+Seven-game Series' frequency, previously 25%, jumped to 50%.
 Comebacks from

 0-2 deficit (which had never previously happened in a best-of-7 Series)

-became so common that it was actually an advantage to be so handicapped:
+were now so common that it actually became an advantage to be so handicapped!

 In the two Series immediately following the article, the team behind 0-2 ended up winning in 7 games.
 [Thanks to Don Denkinger and Mookie Wilson.]
 Thus, by the end of 1986, teams behind by 0-2 had won 10 of 17 Series.

 [Explanation: Umpires massage the strike zone in favor of trailing teams.

 (Whyelse MLB's eternal refusal to adopt an electronic strike zone?)]